CQCL/pytket-docs/manual/manual_zx.rst

 ..
 Boundaries (ordering, types and incident edges, not associated to UnitIDs)

 The boundary vertices offer a useful starting point for traversals.
-Each :py:class:`ZXDiagram` maintains an ordered list of its boundaries to help distinguish them (note that this is different from the :py:class:`UnitID` system used by :py:class:`~pytket.Circuit` objects), which we can retrieve with :py:meth:`ZXDiagram.get_boundary()`.
+Each :py:class:`ZXDiagram` maintains an ordered list of its boundaries to help distinguish them (note that this is different from the :py:class:`UnitID` system used by :py:class:`~pytket.circuit.Circuit` objects), which we can retrieve with :py:meth:`ZXDiagram.get_boundary()`.
 Each boundary vertex should have a unique incident edge which we can access through :py:meth:`ZXDiagram.adj_wires()`.

 ..
 Semi-ordered edges, incident edge order and traversal, edge properties and editing